 Treatment: Follow my instructions given above for both over and under watered fiddle-leaf fig plants.

 - Leaf Sagging

 Cause: It appears when the plant becomes warm and thirsty.

 How to refresh the leaves?

 Water the plant thoroughly.
-In the warm days of summer, your plant will probably need more frequent waterings.
+In the warm days of summer, your plant will probably need more frequent watering.

 A fiddle-leaf fig plant can create an astonishing view inside of your house.
 Nowadays, many modern interior designers place this “Instagram famous plant” among other landscaping ornamentals to give a creative touch in their design ideas.
 Since it’s a native tree of lowland tropical rainforests, it needs special care when the plant is kept indoors.

-If you don’t provide the plant necessary nutrition and proper watering, that could even lead it to death.
+If you don’t provide the plant with the necessary nutrition and proper watering, that could even lead to death.
 So, take your decision carefully and pick the best soil and fertilizer for your beloved fiddle-leaf fig plant.